kengibson1111/tour-of-go/README.md

 ## Lessons

-* EXERCISE (slices) - this was fun to do.
-After finishing and comparing with other answers across github, it isn't the best code, but it works.

 * maps - basic example of map use.

 * maps (literals) - literals can be used for maps - like structs.